Boundaries are the invisible rules that we write to define how much of our energy other people have access to.

 Without them, what starts as generosity can build up as resentment until it reaches a critical mass, ie, the relationship ultimately ending.
 Blurry boundaries can erode your sense of identity until you start questioning who you really are and what you really stand for.

-Of course, most people are not overstepping your boundaries on purpose, but they are simply responding to your energetic vibration and the standards that you have set for yourself.
-Boundaries begin with you, and they are not the other person’s responsibility if you haven’t set them in the first place.
+Of course, most people aren’t overstepping your boundaries on purpose – they’re simply responding to your energetic vibration and the standards that you’ve set for yourself.
+Boundaries begin with you, and they’re not the other person’s responsibility if you haven’t set them in the first place.

-- Not wanting to go and see someone because you know that you will feel drained afterwards
+- Not wanting to go and see someone because you know that you’ll feel drained afterwards

 - Feeling like you have no time for yourself because you’ve given all of your time away to others

 - Not looking after yourself (exercise, meditation, learning) because you’re working too much, cleaning too much, or spending all of your time caring for others before yourself